activatedgeek/blog/content/wishlist/index.md

 # Questions

 Most of these are gaps in my knowledge.
 Looking for resources and perspectives to improve my understanding.
-I hope to summarize answers to this as blog posts.
+I hope to summarize answers to these as blog posts.

 * To my knowledge, there is no way to prove convergence in MCMC sampling algorithms.
 All we have are diagnostics like *Effective Sample Size* and